tapiacharl04-design/charmeer/README.md

 - Ingested and explored the BOTSv2 dataset in Splunk, learning its index and sourcetype structure before writing any searches.
 - Wrote SPL queries to surface indicators of compromise — *[e.g., identify suspicious activities and customize queries]*.
 - Designed and built Splunk dashboards from scratch: panels, visualizations, and time-range controls for a fast read on environment health.
-- Rehearsed the dashboard as a live demo, practicing how to walk a non-technical audience through what each panel means.

 **Skills demonstrated:** SPL query writing · log correlation · dashboard design · technical presenting